M48 Patton

 The early designs, up to the M48A2C, were powered by a gasoline engine.
-The M48A3 and A5 versions used a diesel engine, however, gasoline engine versions were still in use in the US Army National Guard through 1968 and through 1975 by many West German Army units.
-Numerous examples of the M48 saw combat use in various Arab–Israeli conflicts and the Vietnam War.
-Beginning in 1959, most American M48A1s and A2s were upgraded to the M48A3 model.
+The M48A3 and A5 versions used a diesel engine.
+However, gasoline engine versions were still in use in the US Army National Guard through 1968 and by many West German Army units through 1975.
+Numerous examples of the M48 saw combat in various Arab–Israeli conflicts and the Vietnam War.
+Beginning in 1959, most American M48A1s and M48A2s were upgraded to the M48A3 model.

 The M48 Patton-series saw widespread service with the United States and NATO until it was superseded by the M60 tank.
 It was widely exported.
-The tank's hull also developed a wide variety of experimental, utility and support vehicles such as armored recovery vehicles and bridge layers.
+The tank's hull also became the basis for a wide variety of experimental, utility and support vehicles such as armored recovery vehicles and bridge layers.
 Some M48A5 models served into the mid-1980s with US Army National Guard units, and M48A3s were used as targets for weapons and radar testing into the mid-1990s.